nwcadence/edX-DEV212x-Intro-to-DevOps/edx_next_course.md

 - *Trigger*

 	Typically, when code is checked into a branch or folder in source control, a build is automatically triggered.

 	Builds are typically failed if anything in the pipeline fails, alerting the team for potential issues.
-Mechanisms such as gated check-in prevent code from being merged into the source repo if the build fails, ensuring that the main branch is always €œclean€.
+Mechanisms such as gated check-in prevent code from being merged into the source repo if the build fails, ensuring that the main branch is always clean.

 - *Tasks*

 	The code is compiled and other tasks, such as client side minification, are executed.

-*Unit Testing*
+- *Unit Testing*

 	Unit tests are performed to validate that the code is of high quality.

 - *Code Analysis*

 	Static code analysis is performed and other quality metrics are gathered into a Technical Debt Management system, such as SonarQube.

 - *Packaging and Versioning*

 	Assemblies are versioned and packaged so that it is ready for deployment.
 Sometimes the packages are uploaded to a package repository.

 `Outline > Module 3: Continuous Integration, Continuous Delivery, and Continuous Testing > Defining a Build Pipeline > Defining a Build Pipeline (Video Instruction) `